What is Two-Fisted Library Stories?

 Colleen Frakes, who released the graphic memoir Prison Island in 2015.
 She has also drawn comics for issues four and six!
 This issue also marked the beginning of us using original art for covers!

-Who did those okay covers for issues six and seven?
+Who did those okay covers for issues six to nine?

 Nobody important.
 Issue six is a redrawn version of the cover of Dime Detective Magazine, vol. 26, #2, January, 1938 by Walter Baumhofer.